lukestrickland/ggdmc/README.md

 _crossover_ operator.
 Mostly, pMCMC is efficient when a combination of operatoers is applied together.

 ## Getting Started
 Below is an example using the LBA Model (Brown & Heathcote, 2008).
-See the tutorials in Heathcote et al., (2018) for more.
-Note to be more explicit, the functions in _ggdmc_ usually informs the user what they are doing, such as _BuildModel_ below.
-The syntax differs slightly from DMC.
+Please see my [tutorials site](https://yxlin.github.io/) for more details.
+The R functions, built in _ggdmc_ to interact with the user, usually informs what they are doing, such as _BuildModel_.
+The syntax differs from DMC.
 Also note that the sequence of parameters in a parameter vector (i.e., p.vector) must strictly follow the sequence in the _p.vector_ reported by _BuildModel_.
+Otherwise, _run_ function will throw a _stop_ to prevent you from fitting a model.

 ```
 require(ggdmc)